MonkSoul/Furion/README.en.md

 > The story goes like this:
 >
 > Since Microsoft announced the news of the `.NET 5` platform, I have been thinking about developing a development framework based on the `.NET 5` platform.
-It wants to be the first to eat the `.NET 5` crab.
+I wants to be the first to eat the `.NET 5` crab.
 >
 > At the beginning, I thought of `Lazier` as the name of the framework, which means `更懒` in Chinese.
 In line with my "all simple, just to be lazy" development philosophy.
 >
 > But **Lazier** and **Worse** have similar pronunciation and no characteristics, and the meaning is not very good.
-They have been agonizing about the name change for several days.
+I have been agonizing about the name change for several days.
 >
 > Just once in QQ group accidentally brush to chat record hair **Furion** word, meaning is a prophet, at that moment, recognized it!
 >